<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=537281&amp;fmt=gif">

 “Our mission is very big.
 We think this is a 100-year company."

 Seeing the image today is surreal.
-The salad chain now has 91 locations, and will this year grow that number past 100.
+The salad chain now has 91 locations, and will grow that number past 100 this year.
 Last month, Fast Company named Sweetgreen the sixth most innovative company in the world, ahead of the likes of Domino’s and Apple.
-In just under 12 years, Ru, Jammet, and Neman have gone from being unable to attach a menu board to a wall, to running a budding foodservice empire with a billion dollar valuation.
+In just under 12 years, Ru, Jammet, and Neman have gone from being unable to attach a menu board to a wall to running a budding food service empire with a billion-dollar valuation.
 They even mentor Gwyneth Paltrow from time to time.

 To most, ‘foodservice empire’ may seem a wild exaggeration.
 But to these three 30-somethings, it’s an endgame they truly believe in.
-On occasion, they like to declare that Sweetgreen will one day be the “McDonald’s of our generation.”
+Occasionally, they like to declare that Sweetgreen will one day be the “McDonald’s of our generation.”

 “Our mission is very big.
 We think this is a 100-year company.
 We believe we can scale fast food in a healthy way, and we are very aggressive in terms of how big we think we can get,” Ru said.